ppetoumenos/comp26020-problems/week7-cpp-generic/02-ctemplates/README.md

 The program [ctemplates.cpp](ctemplates.cpp) solves the previous exercise.
 A single templated `add_and_print` function handles all types of arguments.
-But the definition of `Complex` is unsatisfactory. using int for the real and imaginary parts is convenient and fast, but limiting.
+But the definition of `Complex` is unsatisfactory.
+Using int for the real and imaginary parts is convenient and fast, but limiting.
 In the main function provided, using int for c3 and c4 leads to loss of precision.
 Adding the two numbers together produces the wrong result.